FINRA Rule 2111: The Suitability Framework

 • Reasonable-basis suitability can exist with no customer in view.
 A firm that lets a rep recommend a product the firm has not diligenced has failed reasonable-basis, regardless of whether that customer turns out to be a perfect match for the product.

-What are the Rule 2111(a) customer profile factors?
+What are the customer profile factors used for suitability?

-Every customer-specific analysis runs through the Rule 2111(a) investment-profile factors:
+Every customer-specific analysis runs through the investment-profile factors listed in the suitability rule:

 • Age